Night Shift Nurses: Plot

 A young elite doctor Souichiro Kuwabara couldn't forget his feelings towards Ren Nanase, whom he had fallen in love with back in his training days.
 He's been switching occupations at different hospitals one after another, to go look for her, and finally he meets her again at the Sei-Katorea General Hospital.
 However, her attitude was remote and sadly enough his love couldn't be fulfilled.
 To make things worse and more complicated, he finds a stack of photographs depicting Ren being molested.
-Ren had been turned into a lewd woman by Hirasaka when she was still working at St. Julianna.
+Ren had been turned into a lewd woman by Hirasaka when she was still working at St. Juliana.
 He was very disappointed after what he had witnessed to the point where he ends up losing his mind and going insane-(both mentally and sexually).